 - Swish greens – Pull sprouts apart and shake or swish gently, the hulls will pull away and float.

 - Strain greens – Using a fine mesh strainer and scoop the hulls off the top of the water.

 - Drain greens – Remove as much excess water as you can by straining or draining sprouts or utilizing a salad spinner.

 Sanitize Microgreen Trays and Store

 Once you harvest your microgreens it is time to sanitize the trays.
 Dump out all the old soil and roots into a compost bin.
 Wash the trays with soap and water.
 Spray the trays with hydrogen peroxide, then wipe dry and store.
 Ready to start your next microgreen round in your planting tray systems.

 Join The Wellness Garden Good Health Club and Get a Grow Microgreens Guidebook

-Want to learn more about growing microgreens, then now is the time to get the How to Grow Microgreens e-Book as a benefit of joining The Wellness Garden Good Health Club.
-The Good Health Club is a great place to find friendship and support, guides, exclusive classes, ideas, tips, and videos to jump start your exercise, weight loss program while reducing chronic inflammation, and keeping you on point with your wellness plan.
+Want to learn more about growing microgreens, then now is the time to get them How to Grow Microgreens e-Book as a benefit of joining The Wellness Garden Good Health Club.
+The Good Health Club is a great place to find friendship and support, guides, exclusive classes, ideas, tips, and videos to jump-start your exercise, weight loss program while reducing chronic inflammation, and keeping you on point with your wellness plan.